Open 361 Days a Year: Admissions 10:00am – 3:30pm; park closes at 4:30pm

 Motorized personal mobility devices are allowed but are not available to rent directly from the Nature Center.

 We encourage guests to bring their own strollers.
-A limited number of Wild Wagons are available for rent (not currently available due to COVID-19 precautions) at the Nature Center Gift Shop located near the Front Entrance.
+A limited number of Wild Wagons are available for rent at the Nature Center Gift Shop located near the Front Entrance.

 Nature Center visitors using a motorized wheelchair.